TomasDrozdik/acmeair-go-perf-report/README.md

 **Run AcmeAir Web application and MongoDB**

-1. Clone the [https://github.com/yoheiueda/acmeair-go][3] repository and apply `acmeair-go.patch`, from this repo, that just adds working versioning and resource limitations.
+1. Clone the repository[3] and apply `acmeair-go.patch`, from this repo, that just adds working versioning and resource limitations.
 2. Build the `acmeair-go` docker image in the repo:
     ```
     docker build --tag acmeair-go .